Either.ts overview

 Signature

-export interface Left<out L, out R> extends Pipeable, Inspectable {
+export interface Left<out E, out A> extends Pipeable, Inspectable {

 readonly _tag: "Left"